 RackNerd Billboard Banner

 Step 4: Install the Guest OS

-The VM will boot from the ISO you selected.
-Proceed with installing the guest operating system just like you would on a physical machine.
+Your VM will boot from the ISO.
+Install the OS just like on a physical machine.

 Step 5: Post-Install Tweaks (Optional)

-• Install spice-vdagent in the guest for better display resolution and clipboard sharing.
+• Install spice-vdagent in the guest for better resolution and clipboard sharing.

-• Take a VM snapshot in case you need to roll back changes.
+• Take a snapshot so you can roll back if needed.

-• Configure networking (NAT is default, but bridged is possible for more flexibility).
+• Configure networking—NAT is default, but bridged mode gives more flexibility.

 Wrap-Up

-Got questions or want to see how to clone or export a VM next?
+Got questions or want to learn how to clone or export a VM?
 Drop a comment below.

+RackNerd Billboard Banner